Download zipped data from GISCO to the cache_dir

 - id

 A character string or numeric value with the dataset type to download, see Details.
-Values supported are:
+Supported values are:

 id_giscoR.